 Performance Share Goals.
 As a result of its review of the performance share awards and how well they served their intended purpose, for the fiscal 2009 awards, the CNGC also changed the manner in which performance goals are set and measured.
 Previously, performance goals were set at the beginning of the three-year vesting period for the entire three-year period.
 After several years of experience with performance shares, we determined that, as a practical matter, setting goals at the beginning of a three-year period for the entire period could result in performance goals that were either not realistically achievable or could prove to be too easy to achieve.
 In either instance, performance shares would cease to be an effective tool in motivating performance.
 The performance shares granted in January 2008 will continue to have a three-year vesting period and will continue to be based on performance over that three-year period.
-However, the CNGC will set the goals for each fiscal year within the three-year performance goal for that year.
+However, the CNGC will set the goals for each fiscal year within the three-year performance cycle early in that fiscal year.
+At the end of each year, the CNGC will determine our performance as a percentage of our target performance goal for that year.
 At the end of the full three-year performance cycle, we will calculate the average of these performance percentages for the three years to determine whether any performance shares will vest and, if so, how many.
 This change should give the CNGC the ability to set more effective performance goals based on more current information and over a more realistic time frame.